 Everyone acknowledges that now.

-That didn't stop them from hey, he was a white southern male who happens to be Christian and wearing a MAGA hat.
+That didn't stop them from, hey, he was a white southern male who happens to be Christian and wearing a MAGA hat.

 That was like the holy grail of leftists, like we got to cancel this guy.

-This guy can't have an opinion, he can't have a voice.
+This guy can't have an opinion.

 But think about that.

-First, he has to go through the black Hebrew Israelites, you know, using racial comments and and taunting these young kids.
+First, he has to go through the black Hebrew Israelites, you know, using racial comments and taunting these young kids.

 Then this narrative goes out.

-Then you have the the Nathan Phillips, the Native American activists, uh unfortunately, they they got a 10-second snippet, and they built this whole narrative that none of which was true, because it was Nathan Phillips that went up to and got right in the face of Nicholas Samman banging that drum.
+Unfortunately, they got a 10-second snippet, and then they built this whole narrative, none of which was true, because it was Nathan Phillips that went up to and got right in the face of Nicholas Sandman banging that drum.

 And why?